Cellule/eslint-myrules-manager/README.md

 ## Linting
 You can run this tool on your project to lint your sources.
 It uses ESLint for code style and error check.
 See [ESLint](http://eslint.org/docs/rules/) for details about the rules.

 ### Usage
+No binary is provided with this library.
+You have to make your own, but the api comes with a command line parser.
+See [cliWrapper](https://github.com/Cellule/eslint-myrules/blob/master/cliWrapper) for an example on how to correctly execute the cli.

 ```bash
 $ eslint-myrules lint -h
   Usage: lint [options] [...global_folders]